 Thankfully, the Switch has a MicroSD card reader that allows you expand onboard storage.
 Here’s what you should consider when picking out a MicroSD card for your Switch, along with a few recommendations.

 MicroSDXC vs. MicroSDHC

-The Switch supports MicroSDHC cards by default, but a launch update will add MicroSDXC compatibility as well.
+The Switch supports MicroSDHC cards as well as MicroSDXD cards.
 What’s the difference?
 Storage limits.

 SDHC stands for Secure Digital High Capacity, but these cards top out at 32GB.
-SDXC stands for Secure Digital eXtended Capacity, and these cards store anywhere between 64GB and 256GB at this time.
+SDXC stands for Secure Digital eXtended Capacity, and these cards store anywhere between 64GB and 512GB.

 Depending on your gaming habits, 32GB of additional storage via MicroSDHC may be enough for you, but for those who plan to use the eShop and Virtual Console, MicroSDHC probably won’t cut it for very long.

 How much storage space will you actually need, though?

 So you’ve decided to pick-up a MicroSDXC card with your Switch, but you’re unsure which size to purchase?
 It’s hard to predict, but here’s some general guidelines:

 If you tend to buy AAA releases physically, and only purchase eShop and Virtual Console titles occasionally, a 64GB card should do the trick.